 Fingerless shooting gloves.
 Ventilated gloves keep your hands from sweating.

 That occasional cloud teases overhead and gives way to the unforgiving sun.
 Know your limitations.
-If you feel yourself getting overheated, move to a shaded area, get hydrated, and rest.
+If you feel overheated, move to a shaded area, get hydrated, and rest.
 Know the signs that you may be at risk for heatstroke: fatigue, nausea, headache, excessive thirst, muscle cramps, weakness, confusion, sweats, and clammy, cold skin.

 Handheld battery-operated fan with water spray: These small fans can be just the trick to cool you down.

 Stay hydrated: Consider drinking sports drinks or coconut water rather than plain water.
 These replenish a balance of minerals you lose when you sweat.
 Believe it or not, warm drinks are better than cold drinks.
-Warm drinks increase your body temperature and in turn help you sweat, which then cools you off.
+Warm drinks increase your body temperature and, in turn, help you sweat, which then cools you off.
 Cold drinks offer only temporary cooling, so stick to drinks that are not ice-cold.
 I am partial to Power Beets to Go.
 This drink promotes stamina and boosts circulation.

 Lightly salted snacks are best: